[Minor revision–posted 1/23/19 (replaces 3/26/15 edition)]

-REVIEW: This OP will be reviewed in January of even-numbered years by the Managing Director of Human Resources and the Managing Director of the Office of Equal Employment Opportunity with substantive revisions forwarded to the Chief of Staff for the President and Associate Vice President for Administration.
+REVIEW: This OP will be reviewed in January of odd-numbered years by the Assistant Vice President for Human Resources and the TTUS Office of Equal Opportunity with substantive revisions forwarded to the Chief of Staff for the President and Associate Vice President for Administration.

 An approved leave without pay implies intent from the employee to return to work and implies intent from the university to return the employee to work.
 For leave not designated as Family and Medical Leave Act (FMLA) leave, the employing department must reinstate the employee to some position, but not necessarily the same position, upon expiration of a leave without pay, subject to fiscal constraints.
 For leave taken pursuant to the Family and Medical Leave Act, the employing department is required to reinstate the employee to the same position or a substantially similar position upon expiration of the leave.
 For leaves granted as a reasonable accommodation for qualified individuals with a disability, reinstatement will be in compliance with state and federal laws.